Lucevar/lucewind-overhaul/010 LW West Gash/Hater8 Caldera Patch/Caldera changes readme.txt

-[x] Removed ladder for compatibility with The Professionals [x] Removed banners for compatibility with Caldera Governors Manor [x] Removed another ladder for compatibility with Indalen Tomb
+[x] Removed ladder for compatibility with The Professionals [x] Removed banners for compatibility with Caldera Governors Manor [x] Removed another ladder for compatibility with Indalen Tomb [x] Moved barrel/sack for compatibility with Sara Shenk